India may give reprieve to solar projects delayed by coronavirus fallout

 "We will definitely consider the applications of developers for an extension of timelines provided there is evidence (to prove that the project has been affected due to coronavirus)," Kumar told Reuters.

-Some of the companies who had won projects between July and August 2018 and could be running up against the July 2020 deadline include Aditya Birla Renewables and SoftBank 9984.T-backed SB Energy, said a banker who has worked with renewable companies in the past.
+Some of the companies running up against the July 2020 deadline include Acme Solar ACMO.NS, Aditya Birla Renewables and SoftBank 9984.T-backed SB Energy.

-Acme Solar also won projects between July and August 2018 but said it did not face a July 2020 deadline.

 "None of our projects are affected due to the coronavirus," said a spokesman for Acme Solar.